kubernetes-sigs/ingress2gateway/docs/emitters.md

-# Emitters: Design and Policy
+# Emitters: Design and Governance

 ## Motivation